 Samples should be carefully sealed in a fused quartz ampule under vacuum (<0.1 Torr) and wiped down on the outside with isopropanol to remove sample residue and avoid contaminating the mullite tube in the furnace.

-High-pressure rated fused quartz tubes typically can withstand 10-15 atm, and may be lower depending on tube sealing method.
+High-pressure rated fused quartz tubes typically can withstand 10-15 atm,; however, their rating may be lower depending on tube sealing method.
 Load tubes based on the approximate amount of volatile species present at annealing temperature and size of tube.
+Calculate that the pressure due to all volatile species at the maximum temperature is less the ? atm.

 DO NOT exceed 5 g of volatile species in total, including all samples loaded during the same run.